etienne-lelouet/dwm-status/README.md

 TODO:
 - write a proper documentation
 - Keeps the name of the running sink in a variable instead of calling `pactl-getsink` -n every tick
+- have a (nice) icon to represent the selected ink instead of the (ugly) first three letters of the sink description